Full Height Quartz Backsplashes To Complement Your New Quartz CountertopJuly 15, 2022

 It’s also incredibly versatile and works well with a cool or warm color scheme.
 While the barely-there pattern is a bit too subtle to truly stand out in a white kitchen, this variety adds a striking contrast to dark wood and black, gray, or colored cabinetry.
 Or you can tone it down with cream or light-colored wood cabinets.

 Suppose that you’re looking for a classic marble appearance.
-In that case, Calacatta Laza delivers with a soft, milky backdrop marked by prominent, ropy veining in pale gray with hints of brown outlining the striations.
+In that case, Calacatta Laza delivers a soft, milky backdrop marked by prominent, ropy veining in pale gray with hints of brown outlining the striations.
 For a counter and backsplash that really make a splash, you can’t go wrong with this traditional marble look.

 Unlike subtler options, Calacatta Laza stands out beautifully against white cabinets, as the dramatic pattern draws the eye.
 Surprisingly, this neutral variety leans a bit warm, so it’s also a great choice to pair with wood if you prefer an inviting space over the airy appeal of an all-white kitchen.